November 2016, part seven - Shizuoka

 Strawberries in November

-As we descended from Kuno Hill, we saw Japanese greenhouses along the coast where even strawberries are grown at this time (the average temperature in Shizuoka in November is 15 degrees Celsius).
-You could also buy strawberry ice cream from freshly picked strawberries.
-Interestingly, strawberries grow in special stone walls reminiscent of stairs, ensuring that each strawberry receives maximum sunlight and the warmth of the stone helps the strawberries to grow.
+As we descended from Kuno Hill, we saw Japanese greenhouses along the coast where strawberries are grown even at this time of year (the average temperature in Shizuoka in November is 15 degrees Celsius).
+You could also buy strawberry ice cream made from freshly picked berries.
+Interestingly, the strawberries grow in special stone terraces that resemble stairs, ensuring each berry receives maximum sunlight.
+The warmth retained by the stones also helps the strawberries to grow.

 Shizuoka - coast and strawberry farms in greenhouses